Pradeepcbk/Gesture-Recognition-and-controlling-an-automation-environment/README.md

-#GESTURE RECOGNITION FOR CONTROLLING ELEMENTS OF THE SMART LAB
+#GESTURE RECOGNITION FOR CONTROLLING ELEMENTS OF THE SMART LAB.
 #The complete task can be depicted as shown in the Figure below.
-#Note: Programming language: Python
+#Note: Programming language: Python.
 #Tasks 1,2 and 3 are interlinked.
 Likewise Tasks 3, 4 and 5 are also interlinked.
 #Task 1: There is an algorithm with me.
 We need to develop it programmatically.
 #Task 2: 250*4 = 1000 gestures has to be recorded.